 Generally, a new member is an individual who becomes an employee and a member of the retirement system after Social Security coverage is extended to the retirement system coverage group by way of a Section 218 Agreement."
 Whether an individual is considered a new member of a retirement system upon his/her return to work after a service break is based upon the retirement system rules.

 IRS can determine an individual is a "new hire" for mandatory Medicare purposes while at the same time the State determines the individual is not a "new member" of a retirement system (RS).
 These types of situations are common when rehired annuitants are involved but can also be an issue for an employee who is not an annuitant.

 A teacher retires from County A in May 1998 after 30 years of teaching.
 She begins receiving benefits as an annuitant of the State Teachers Retirement System (STRS).
 There is a shortage of qualified teachers in this County so in September 2000 she is rehired as a teacher by the same County under special provision of the STRS (new hire).
 She still receives her full pension.
 The STRS does not consider her a "new member" of the STRS under the STRS guidelines.
-Thus, she is a "new hire" and is subject to mandatory Medicare (break in employment relationship) yet not a "new member" of the STRS under the RS rules of the State.
+However, she is a "new hire" under the mandatory Medicare provisions (due to the break in the employment relationship) and is subject to mandatory Medicare although STRS does not consider her a "new member" under the retirement system rules of the State.

 Also, in either of the above two examples, if the new hire enters a position that is covered for Social Security under a Section 218 Agreement, mandatory Medicare is not an issue because the position is covered for both Social Security and Medicare under the agreement.